Pakistanism

-Pakistanism or Pakistanization is a neologism that refers to the continual division of any society along religious lines, with reference to the Partition of British India in 1947.
+Pakistanism or Pakistanization is a neologism that refers to the continual division of any society along religious lines, with reference to the Partition of British-ruled India in 1947.

+Similar situations in other countries

 In Europe, Alija Izetbegović, the first President of the Republic of Bosnia and Herzegovina, began to embrace the "Pakistan model" in the 1960s, alienating Serbs who would use this ideology to attack Bosniaks later on, while in his Islamic Declaration he "designated Pakistan as a model country to be emulated by Muslim revolutionaries worldwide."